OUR RESPONSE TO COVID-19

 Virtual online groups

-We have launched groups for both families and the youth group, using Zoom.
-The groups are designed to provide a space for families to meet and chat, as well as allowing the children to still undertake group activities and crafts.
-Details of the groups are sent by email and shared within our private online facebook community.
+We have converted our face to face groups to online groups.
+The groups are designed to provide a space for bereaved children to meet one another and undertake small online activities.
+Once registered to access our services further details of the groups are sent by email and shared within our private online Facebook community.

 Feedback from families